2.01.01 Network Firewall - Border Control

 II.
 Description

-Bradley University will continue to comply with these regulations and follow industry best practices by utilizing firewalls to segment the University network into security zones.
+Bradley University will continue to comply with regulations and follow industry best practices by utilizing firewalls to segment the University network into security zones.

 Firewall Security Zones